 Condensation on pipes due to high relative humidity.

 Even without condensation, we still get high relative humidity levels, which allow mold and mildew to grow and cause "stinky basement syndrome."
-And dust mites thrive as well (More on dust mites later).

 Looking for a price?
 Get a no cost, no obligation free estimate.